 Clare has worked as an illustrator for thirty years.
 Her work is seen on packaging and in magazines and newspapers.
 She has designed a set of special issue stamps for the Royal Mail in 1997, and more recently she’s created cover illustrations for all 39 of Shakespeare’s plays for Penguin Books.
 But she admits Harry Potter is the most high-profile job she’s ever done.
-“It’s an extremely exciting commission, and suddenly I’m getting a lot of admiration from my young nephews and nieces.”
+“It was an extremely exciting commission, and it gets me a lot of admiration from my younger friends and neighbours.”

-The new ‘signature’ edition has Harry Potter’s signature as the title, and Clare’s cover pictures below.
-The designs were unveiled by Bloomsbury in March 2010, and the books are on sale from November 2010.
-All the covers have been approved by JK Rowling herself.
+The ‘signature’ edition has Harry Potter’s signature as the title, and Clare’s cover pictures below.
+The designs were unveiled by Bloomsbury in March 2010, and the books were on sale worldwide.
+All the covers were approved by JK Rowling herself.